kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 It is not the C++ standard.
 It is not an implementation model.

-It is a world and educational model you can use to see how values, objects, references, pointers, and lifetimes behave in C++17 and later.
+It is an educational model you can use to see how values, objects, references, pointers, and lifetimes behave in C++17 and later.

 --------------------------------------------------------------------------------